czq142857/IM-NET/README.md

 - [IMAE&IMSVR (pwd: ayta)](https://pan.baidu.com/s/1gRylOMEj26U0lZ8CgbQ8Lg)

-We also provide pointcloud files with normal for the shapes in shapenet.
+We also provide pointcloud files with normal for the shapes in ShapeNet.
 The points are sampled from only the surface of the shapes.
 We use floodfilled 256<sup>3</sup> voxel files in [HSP](https://github.com/chaene/hsp) to determine whether a point is inside a shape or on its surface.

 - [pointcloud_surface](https://drive.google.com/open?id=16yiTtOrf6m4q9h3ZfhsG07JcAhLvZ0yk)